astronomer/astro-docs/enterprise/next/06_manage-astronomer/09_renew-tls-cert.md

         kind: ClusterIssuer
         group: cert-manager.io
 ```
-Then, create the cluster by running the following command and waiting a few minutes:
+Then, create the certificate by running the following command and waiting a few minutes:
 ```sh
 $ kubectl apply -f certificate.yaml
 ```